 If you hire a car and CDW package via a Fly-drive offer, you would have to add all of these additional items in order to drive safely in the USA.
 It is important to note that any items paid locally incur sales taxes.
 If paid at an airport then airport taxes will also be levied.
 This can add around 20 percent to any local charge.

 The second point is fuel, you will have to pay for the fuel one way or another!
-The Diamond package includes the initial tank of fuel, and you return the car empty.
+The Premium package includes the initial tank of fuel, and you return the car empty.
 If you take the standard package then you will have a choice of how to pay for fuel.

 The car is provided with a full tank so you don’t have to scout around looking for gas stations in an unfamiliar country and place!
 Some suppliers will allow you to return the car with a full tank at the end of the rental.
 This means you can take advantage of cheaper fuel off airport.
 Some suppliers insist that you pay a market rate for the full tank and then return it empty.
-Other than these two points, there are no further differences between the Standard and Diamond packages.
+Other than these two points, there are no further differences between the Standard and Premium packages.

 Additional Items to consider